AdeitD/ToDoList/README.md

 7. License

 ## 1. Description
-The main idea of ToDoList, our To-Do list application, is to optimize the time a user will have to spend inputting tasks so they can spend more of their time doing the task themselves.
+The main idea of ViDi, our To-Do list application, is to optimize the time a user will have to spend inputting tasks so they can spend more of their time doing the task themselves.
 Developed with inspiration from Vim/Vi, there are shortcuts for everything you could possibly need built into the application.
 There is no need, and no ability, to use your mouse/cursor in our application.
-ToDoList also supports online and offline synching to allow you to write your tasks on the go and access them from any device as long as you remember your username and password.
+ViDi also supports online and offline synching to allow you to write your tasks on the go and access them from any device as long as you remember your username and password.

 ## 2. Team